Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The event rates and distribution shapes used as input to the final fit for signal extraction are derived from simulated events.
 Data-to-simulation correction factors are applied to simulated events in order to correct small discrepancies between data and simulation in the trigger and reconstruction efficiencies, and for the lack of higher-orders corrections in the simulation.

 A relevant aspect of the analysis is the usage of top quark and $\Xbb$ tagging to identify the top quark and $\PGf$ boson candidates, respectively.
 Data-to-simulation correction factors for the tagger efficiency and mistag rate are determined from the CRs, and applied to simulated signal and background events.
-They are between 5 and 15\%, depending on the amount of data in the CRs.
+The corrections correspond to variations from the predicted efficiency or mistag rate in the range between 5 and 15\%.

 Events in the (TopT, XbbV) and (TopL, XbbV) regions have a top quark candidate satisfying top quark tagging criteria.
 They are employed to calibrate the top quark tagger efficiency and mistag rate by means of a background-only fit to the \PQb~$\mathrm{tag}(j)$ distribution of the AK4 jet associated to the top quark candidate.
 In the fit, the templates of the background distributions are divided in three components, according to the type of the reconstructed top quark candidate (\Ptrue, \PQCD, or \POth), as inferred from generator-level information, and the top quark tagging correction factors are determined from the fitted yields of these components.
 The fit takes into account the correlation of event yields in the TopL and TopT categories, since a change in the top quark tagging efficiency may cause migration of events from one category to the other.
 Different correction factors are determined for events in the muon and electron channels.
 All the systematic effects, which are described in Section~\ref{sec:systematics}, are included in the fit by means of nuisance parameters.